plabayo/rama/rama-quic/e2e/aioquic-interop/README.md

 separate interpreter running `peer/interop_peer.py`, with its own TLS (aioquic on `cryptography`/OpenSSL), so the only thing the two stacks share is the wire.

+## What is covered

+`tests/interop.rs` has the handshakes, streams, the two certificate-refusal controls and the harness's own regressions. `tests/datagrams.rs` has DATAGRAM in both Rama roles: the peer advertises a small `max_datagram_frame_size`, so what limits a datagram is the value it advertised rather than the path, and the local outgoing buffer is set small so a test can fill it deliberately.

 ## Prerequisites

 - A Rust toolchain.